All Episodes

 I haven't always agreed with everything you say, Alex, but I do respect you.

-And so, long story short, those kids had hope, right?
+And so long story short, those kids had hope, right?

 Whenever the economy was good.

-And what they do have, they're proud, they're very warm people, they're just good people.
+And what they do have, they're proud.

 And there's a lot of good teachers out there that care.